 Women’s Aid welcomes today’s Green Party and Conservative Party manifesto commitments on supporting survivors of domestic violence and abuse.
 In particular, Women’s Aid is pleased to see promises to provide funding for and secure the futures of vital, live-saving refuge services, in the wake of the Save Refuges, Save Lives campaign.
 This will help to facilitate recovery and long-term independence for women and children when fleeing domestic violence.

-Women’s Aid advocates a needs-led approach when helping domestic violence victims, highlighted through the charity’s call for prospective Parliamentary candidates to support their General Election pledge to See Her, Hear Her, Believe Her.
+Women’s Aid advocates a needs-led approach when helping domestic violence survivors, highlighted through the charity’s call for prospective parliamentary candidates to support their general election pledge to See Her, Hear Her, Believe Her.
 Today’s manifestos demonstrate that political parties are taking the issue of ending violence against women and girls more seriously.

 Women’s Aid Chief Executive, Polly Neate, said: